korningf/arch-ops/net-ops.md

 # Networks

-We want to renumber all the GOV networks to avoid collisions and CIDR squatting.
+We want to renumber all our ORG networks to avoid collisions and CIDR squatting.

 We sort out the private CIDR ranges and assign them to different network types.

-# GOV.ie
+# ORG wide

-We want the entire Gov networks to share the 10/8 class A.
+We want the entire ORG networks to share the 10/8 class A.

-    18 departments (but some are minor)

-    place all of them in 10/8

-    Organize them in 16 top-tier departments
+    1  ORG

-    4  branches
+    4  super branches
-    16 major departments
+    16 major divisions
-    64 minor divisions (DPT is one)
+    64 minor departments (our DPT OU is one)

     Organize those into to 16 major departments

-        10/8         <-- all of GOV private-hybrid-cloud
+        10/8         <-- all of ORG private-hybrid-cloud
         10/9 = 2
         10/10 = 4
         10/11 = 8
-        10/12 = 16   <-- split in 16 major departments
+        10/12 = 16   <-- split in 16 major divisions

         10/13 = 32
         10/14 = 64
         10/15 = 128
-        10/16 = 256  <-- split in 16 minor divisions (DPT is one)
+        10/16 = 256  <-- split in 16 minor department (ours is one)

     We leave the carving up of the above organisation for competent authorities.